Applying for Admission

 The LSAC is a helpful resource for prospective law students who need information or assistance in taking the LSAT, selecting a law school, or applying online.
 For more information, visit the LSAC website at www.lsac.org.

-To hold a place in the class, accepted applicants must pay a $500 deposit by the date indicated in the letter of acceptance.
-A second deposit of $500 is due on June 2.
+To hold a place in the class, accepted applicants must pay a $500 deposit by April 15.
+A second deposit of $500 is due on May 15.
 These amounts will be credited toward the first-semester tuition and are non-refundable.